-The facts in the political thriller The Report—of which there are many—are scary and worth getting out there.
-Essentially, the CIA embarked on a post-9/11 program of extreme interrogation that amounted to torture.
+The facts in this political thriller—of which there are many—are scary and worth getting out there.
+Essentially, the CIA embarked on a post-9/11 program of violent interrogation that amounted to torture.
 None of it resulted in any actionable intelligence, ever.
-Secretly, the CIA arrived at this conclusion on its own, while a diligent six-year oversight investigation twisted in the wind.
+Secretly, the CIA arrived at this conclusion on its own, while a diligent six-year oversight investigation publicly twisted in the wind.

-Unfortunately, The Report is also a deafeningly dull movie, loaded with office speech after office speech, one that forgets to excite its relentless two-hour data dump into drama.
-You can agree with its thrust while still feeling something majorly irresponsible has happened with Scott Z. Burns’s tunnel-visiony direction and hectoring script; he makes Aaron Sorkin seem restrained.
+Unfortunately, The Report is also a deafeningly dull movie, loaded with office speech after office speech.
+It forgets to shape its relentless two-hour data dump into drama.
+You can agree with its thrust while still feeling that something majorly irresponsible has happened with Scott Z. Burns’s myopic direction and hectoring script; he makes Aaron Sorkin seem quiet and elegant.

-Adam Driver, as the movie’s crusading Daniel Jones, the Senate-appointed investigator whose zeal produced a 6,700-page document, has the brainy believability to pull it off.
+Adam Driver has the believable braininess to pull off the movie’s crusading Daniel Jones, a Senate-appointed investigator whose zeal produced a 6,700-page document.
 You never doubt his command of the statistics.
-But to watch him in BlackKklansman or Silence is to know that he’s capable of a larger emotional component that’s absent here.
-Burns gets a kick out of playing him against Annette Bening’s constantly shocked Senator Dianne Feinstein (she's also given little room to create an actual performance), the two of them approximating the hoped-for relationship between movie and viewer: Can you believe this stuff happened?
+But to watch him in BlackKklansman or Marriage Story is to know he’s capable of a deeper emotional resonance that’s absent here.
+Burns gets a kick out of playing him against a constantly shocked Senator Dianne Feinstein (Annette Bening, given little room to create an actual performance), the two of them approximating the hoped-for relationship between movie and viewer: Can you believe this stuff happened?
 What?

 Burns, a protégé of Steven Soderbergh, can occasionally craft a line of tartly banal dialogue: One government spook declares that it’s “time to put on our big-boy pants.”
 Years later, a frustrated CIA agent asks the overconfident waterboarders, “Where’s the special sauce?”
-And there are occasional visual flourishes—a nightmarish PowerPoint presentation ending with a slide about mock burials—that hint at the better-balanced film The Report might have been.
-But mainly we’re pinned down by a firehose-stream of didactic outrage.
-An appealing supporting cast, one that includes Jon Hamm, Ted Levine and The Americans’ Matthew Rhys, is stranded in the verbiage.
-“You don’t really have a legal problem—you have a sunlight problem,” Jones is advised by a journalist.
-The movie does too: Its nose is stuck in a book.
+And there are random visual flourishes—a nightmarish PowerPoint presentation ending with a slide about mock burials—that hint at the Strangelovian film The Report might have been.
+But mainly, we’re pinned down by a fire-hose stream of didactic outrage.
+An appealing supporting cast, including Jon Hamm, Ted Levine and Matthew Rhys, is stranded in the verbiage.
+“You don’t really have a legal problem—you have a sunlight problem,” a journalist says to Jones.
+The movie does, too: Its nose is stuck in a book.

 Follow Joshua Rothkopf on Twitter: @joshrothkopf